Legal Help for Child Sexual Abuse

 Child Welfare Attorneys for Child Victims – Protection for your child

-If you have an open custody, parental rights termination or other case related to your child and you believe your child is being abused by a parent or guardian, you may request to have a Guardian ad Litem assigned to your case by the court.
+If you have an open custody, parental rights termination or other case related to your child and you believe your child is being abused by a parent or guardian, you may request to have a Guardian ad Litem (GAL) assigned to your case by the court.
 You will not be able to choose the appointed lawyer for your child, but your child will still have an extra layer of protection by an attorney who has specialized training on child welfare issues and whose sole purpose is to protect and promote the interests of your child and their well-being.

 Note: Child Welfare Law does not include representation in private custody and adoption disputes where the state is not a party.